-- 4. Record keeping and audit processes; and - 5.
-Departmental independence, including, but not limited to, means to restrict agents that have access to information technology from having access to financial instruments. - A. Network communication equipment must be physically secured from unauthorized access. - B. Access devices to the systems' secured physical location, such as keys, cards, or fobs, must be controlled by an independent agent. - C. Access to the systems' secured physical location must be restricted to agents in accordance with established policies and procedures, which must include maintaining and updating a record of agents granted access privileges. - D. Logical security.
+- A. The information technology environment and infrastructure must be maintained in a secured physical location such that access is restricted to authorized agents only. - B. Network communication equipment must be physically secured from unauthorized access. - C. Access devices to the systems' secured physical location, such as keys, cards, or fobs, must be controlled by an independent agent. - D. Access to the systems' secured physical location must be restricted to agents in accordance with established policies and procedures, which must include maintaining and updating a record of agents granted access privileges. - E. Logical security.
 Controls must be established and procedures implemented to protect all systems and to ensure that access to the following is restricted and secured: - 1.
-Systems' software and application programs; - 2.
-Data associated with gaming machines; and - 3.
-Communications facilities, systems, and information transmissions associated with gaming systems. - 4.
-Unused services and non-essential ports must be disabled whenever possible. - 5.
-Procedures must be implemented to ensure that all activity performed on systems is restricted and secured from unauthorized access, and logged. - 6.
+Systems' software and application programs;

+- 2. Data associated with gaming machines; and, - 3.
+Communications facilities, systems, and information transmissions associated with gaming systems; - 4.
+Unused services and non-essential ports must be disabled whenever possible; - 5.
+Procedures must be implemented to ensure that all activity performed on systems is restricted and secured from unauthorized access, and logged; - 6.
 Communications to and from systems via Network Communication Equipment must be logically secured from unauthorized access.